Refloow/Steam-Card-Bot-PRO/README.md

 - Endless customization
 - Each command can be disabled or enabled inside of the config file
 - Commands are not case sensitive
-- Has readable and understandable deb console logs
+- Has readable and understandable dev console logs

 # Current Features